yuzu-emu-mirror/yuzu/README.md

 yuzu only emulates a subset of Switch hardware and therefore does not run most commercial games at full speed or are most games fully functional.

+Do you want to check which games are compatible and which ones are not?
+Please visit our [Compatability page](https://yuzu-emu.org/game/)!

 yuzu is licensed under the GPLv2 (or any later version).
 Refer to the license.txt file included.

 Check out our [website](https://yuzu-emu.org/)!